cripcate/ShellChron.jl/README.md

 status](https://travis-ci.com/nielsjdewinter/ShellChron.svg?branch=master)](https://travis-ci.com/nielsjdewinter/ShellChron)
 <!-- badges: end -->

+This is an unfinished, private julia fork of the R ShellChron package developed by Niels de Winter, that is not (yet) indended for public use.
+Please checkout [the real ShellChron](https://github.com/nielsjdewinter/ShellChron) instead!

+Original documentation:

 The ShellChron package contains all formulae and documentation required to run the ShellChron model.
 The ShellChron model uses stable oxygen isotope records (d18O) from seasonal paleo-archives to create an age